 - Next meeting - Feb.
 26, 2020 from 6-7:30 p.m. at Monkey Bridge Arts (6801 W Lake St.)

 - Follow the Walker Lake Business Association on Instagram

 Small area plan

 In October 2018, the city selected Asakura Robinson to complete a small area revitalization plan and design guidelines for the district.
 The process is expected to take six months, and will include many opportunities to gather input from area businesses, property owners and neighbors.

-Historic Walker Lake Small Area Revitalization Plan Draft posted May 22, 2019
+Historic Walker Lake Small Area Revitalization Plan posted June 11, 2019

 - May 9, 2019 — A third neighborhood meeting was held to discuss next steps, learn about the implementation process and to get involved with the development of a business association.

 - Feb.
 5, 2019 — A neighborhood meeting was held to review the draft community-driven concepts, provide input on strategies and develop ideas for implementation.

 - Nov.
 14, 2018 — A neighborhood meeting was held to discuss the district's strengths and weaknesses and share ideas for the future.

 View more information of the street construction project for Historic Walker Lake.